aerofur/titusstudiosmediagroup.github.io/content/pages/about.md

 This will allow us to expand what content we can produce and have bigger area for larger projects

 # Who am I?
-### Hi, I'm Titus!
+## Hi, I'm Titus!
 *Pronounced [TIE-TUS]*
 Well that's what my online friends like to call me.
 I am the owner of the Titus Studios Media production business.

 I'm a avid programmer and I specialize in the language Expression 2 (E2) and Lua.
-I spend most of my life playing Garry's Mod and Driving Locomotives, Usually with some mates of mine.
-I'm a proud Kiwi and eat way to many pies, ...and pizza.
+I have been branching out into new areas such as: HTML5, JavaScript, CSS, etc...
+As I built this website, from scratch, which was one big challenge.
+There may be *minor* bugs here and there with my website but we will do our best to make sure they are fix as soon as possible.

 # What I Do
 * Photographer
-* Videographer - Filmmaker
+* Videographer / Filmmaker
 * Professional Video Editor
 * Adobe Product Fetish
-* I make YouTube Videos
+* I make YouTube Videos (not as much anymore)
 * Locomotive Nerd
 * Canon DSLR Fanboy

-# Current Camera & Audio Equipment

-### Cameras:
-* Canon EOS 800D *(Main Film & Photography DSLR)*
-* Canon EOS 1200D *(Secondary Film DSLR)*
-* Canon EOS 700D
-* Canon EOS 100D
-* Canon EOS 80D *(Out of service due to damage)*

-### Microphones:
-* Rode VideoMic Pro
-* Rode VideoMic
-* Rode VideoMicro
-* Audio Technica AT2020 XLR
-* Reloop S-Pod

-# Current Post-Production Equipment

-### Software:
-* Adobe Premiere Pro
-* Adobe After Effects
-* Adobe Audition
-* Adobe Media Encoder
-* Adobe Photoshop
-*(And other Adobe Software)*

-### Audio Mixing:
-* Phonic MR2643XD 18-Channel Helix-Board Powered XLR & Line Mixer
-* Voicemeeter Potato (Full Version)

-# Who I Edit For
+# Who we Edit For
-I currently *(As of August 2019)* Edit for two YouTubers.
-I am currently the editor for;
+We currently *(As of 2019)* Edit for three YouTubers, we are currently the editing for;

 ### [Sparky](https://www.youtube.com/channel/UCuoeboTy1Sdr-IBDPPygsJQ)
 <img src="https://i.imgur.com/KLSzAuE.jpg" width="23%">